Lady Miss Kier

-Kierin Magenta Kirby, known professionally as Lady Miss Kier, is an American singer, songwriter, DJ, designer, and activist.
+Kierin Magenta Kirby (born August 15, 1963), known professionally as Lady Miss Kier, is an American singer, songwriter and DJ.

-During her career, Lady Miss Kier has been the vocalist for the band Deee-Lite, a disc jockey, and solo songwriter.
-She supports causes such as LGBTQ rights, women's rights, human rights, the environmental movement, the anti-war movement and the get out the vote movement.
+Lady Miss Kier was the vocalist for the band Deee-Lite.
+She is a social, environmental, and human rights activist.

 Early life

 Kirby was born in Youngstown, Ohio.
 As a child, she lived in Pittsburgh, Virginia Beach, and Washington, D.C.
 At the age of 17, she moved to New York City to study fashion design at the Fashion Institute of Technology but she was disillusioned by the teachers and dropped out immediately.
 When she dropped out, she started to design and make her own eccentric disco-inspired clothes that she then sold to people she met at nightclubs.